When we mention Go-to-Market strategy, there’s one thing that comes to mind. Product launches.

 Lastly, is it resolving customer pain points?
 Customer feedback is super important to your Go-to-Market strategy.
 Without it, your products won’t last in the market.

-If a product solves a customer pain point then a launch can demonstrate that you’re ahead of competitors and improving user experience.
-In this instance, a launch can help you reach a new audience as well as boosting customer retention by showing your existing customer base that you care about them.
+If a product solves a customer pain point, then a launch can demonstrate that you’re ahead of competitors and improving user experience.
+In this instance, a launch can help you reach a new audience as well as boost customer retention by showing your existing customer base that you care about them.

 The tiers of product launches